Lillian-Elek-Data/ML-with-Python/README.md

 - Training and Testing
 ## Weather Data Clustering
 The file [Weather Data Predictions - Clustering](/Weather%20ML/Weather%20Data%20Predictions%20-%20Clustering.ipynb) goes over:
-- Manual K-means clustering with sklearn
+- Manual K-means clustering with scikit-learn
 - Selecting the Number of Clusters with WCSS
 - Plotting the Elbow with Standardized Variables
 - Analyzing the results